NewworldProg/Obsydian/NewworldUSB/Clippings/Configuration Management - RouterOS - MikroTik Documentation.md

-- In older versions "export" default entries might show with "add" instead of the "set" command.
+- In older versions "export" default entries might show with =="add" instead of the "set"== command.
 That should be edited before import to avoid errors.
-- Check if the total number of physical interfaces count matches the new and old devices.
+- Check if the total ==number of physical interfaces count matches the new and old devices==.
 If there are some missing that will end up in error during.rsc import.

 ==In case of problematic import, attempt the following:==